-- (Optional) If the dal is not smashed nicely in the previous step, then get it smashed to a thick paste using the blender/Mixer.
+- (Optional) If the dal is not mashed nicely in the previous step, then get it mashed to a thick paste using the blender/Mixer.
 Take the cooked moong dal in a blender and grind it to a thick paste without adding water.

 - Meanwhile, heat the kadai and add 1 tablespoon of ghee and fry the cashews till they turn golden brown color.
 Take the fried cashews in a plate and keep it aside

 - In the same pan use the ghee that we used for frying the cashews for frying the wheat flour.
 Add the wheat flour and fry it till it turns light brown color.
 We don’t need to fry it too much till it turns red color.
 The ghee after frying the cashews is enough for frying the wheat flour.
 Take the fried wheat flour in a plate and keep it aside